leanprover-community/blog/posts/basic-probabliity-in-lean.md

 variable {Ω : Type*} [MeasurableSpace Ω] [TopologicalSpace Ω] [BorelSpace Ω]
 ```

-For properties related to conditional distributions and the existence of posterior probability distributions, it is often convenient or necessary to work in a standard Borel space (a measurable space arising as the Borel sets of some Polish topology).
+For properties related to conditional distributions, it is often convenient or necessary to work in a standard Borel space (a measurable space arising as the Borel sets of some Polish topology).
 See the `StandardBorelSpace` typeclass.
 Note that a countable discrete measurable space is a standard Borel space, so there is no need to worry about that typeclass when doing discrete probability.